Case Closed: The Bride of Halloween: Plot

 The police infiltrate the area and the Nado Unichtozit members escape.
 Later, Christine, who considers cancelling the wedding, receives a message that forces her to hold it instead.
 Christine and Muranaka have the ceremony in private.
 With Ran's help, Conan notices a pattern of the enclosed Shibuya roads for the festival that matches the paper Elenica's brother was holding during the time of his death, and thus deduces that Muranaka might be Plamya.
 Conan works with Nado Unichtozit to infiltrate the wedding, only for Christine to be revealed as Plamya instead - she had led the Detective Boys to the bomb-filled building, brought the Nado Unichtozit members to Japan, and rigged the entire Shibuya festival area with the two liquids used in the bombs which, upon interaction, would create a huge explosion.
-Christine attempts to escape on a helicopter, but Rei, who has managed to defuse the bomb on his neck, intercepts her and blows up the helicopter, fighting her as it crashes onto the ground below.
+Christine attempts to escape on a helicopter, but Rei, who has managed to defuse the bomb on his neck with aid from Kazami, intercepts her and blows up the helicopter, fighting her as it crashes onto the ground below.

 Muranaka knocks Christine unconscious, while Conan convinces Elenica to not murder Christine.
 Conan, the Detective Boys, and all the members of Nado Unichtozit work together to use a huge inflatable ball to block both liquids from interacting, thus preventing the explosion that would destroy Shibuya.
 Christine is arrested, the liquids are cleaned from the streets, and Muranaka promises Elenica that Christine will get the justice she deserves.